VoliJS/NestedTypes/README.md

     // This could be done from some other place...
     MyModel.prototype.__otherModelsCollection = ...

 Great for implementing collection joins which looks like nested models.
+Also, since custom properties definition override default properties, it's well suitable for setting hooks on attribute's modification.
+In case you'll need such a weird stuff, of course.

 Type annotations for Model attributes
 -------------------------------------